“There is a way which seems right to a man, But its end is the way of death.” -- Proverbs 14:12

 These are the two pillars that point toward God.
 One is derived from “what has been made” and is built entirely on logic.
 It is a theoretical model of what God must look like based on what we know about ourselves and the universe around us.
 The other is divine revelation, which transcends reason but nonetheless can be understood through it.
 God's word has withstood unrelenting attacks by skeptics from the onset.
 For thousands of years it has been vindicated, time and again, by its own transforming and prophetic passages and the historical record.
 Scripture describes, in inexhaustible detail, who God is and our relationship toward Him and our fellow man.
 Both of these pillars are in perfect harmony with one another and both perfectly explain reality.

 Unfortunately this does not settle the matter.
 Reason commands so little of our decision making that it is easy to discard the evidence before us.
 Fallen man is beset by physical and psychological limitations that constantly impede on his rational thought.
 We are hampered by illness or injury, stress and anxiety, and a finite amount of intelligence.
 Far worse than all of that is how we exercise our free will.
 When we can think clearly we usually choose not to.
 We are driven by selfishness, jealously, anger, and greed, habitually seeking to ingratiate and elevate ourselves at the expense of others.
-These powerful desires blind us to truth.
-As it is written, “This is the verdict: light has come into the world, but people loved darkness instead of light because their deeds were evil.”
+These powerful desires and afflictions blind us to truth.

 These are the limits of reason.
 It is not a failing of it but of us.
 When we reject God, we are also rejecting reason itself.
 We lose our ability to think rationally and neither logic or history can change our minds.
 As Jesus explained, “If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead.”
 We substitute “darkness for light, and light for darkness” and the only perfectly reasonable answer to existence appears to us as foolishness.